PabloBarragan01/VGSales/README.md

 Video Game Sales

-In this project I tried to response some questions about the games released and their sales:
+In this project I tried to answer some questions about the games released and their sales:

 1. How many games were released
 2. Wich year had more releases